 Managing changes in everyday life that are caused by cancer or cancer treatment

 Dealing with the cancer if it returns or if a second cancer occurs

 Having future treatments as needed

-Cancer survivorship is a complex time of transition and change.
+Cancer survivorship is a complex time.
+There is a lot of transition, change, and adjusting.
 It’s a time when you learn to adapt to a “new normal.”

 What is a survivorship care plan?

 A survivorship care plan (SCP) is a blueprint for moving forward after cancer treatment.
 Many medical groups advise that healthcare providers work with survivors to put together an SCP.

 Your plan should outline the kinds of care you may need after treatment, who you will see for that care, and how all of your providers can work together to help you.
 An SCP can include:

 The story of your cancer with dates.
 This means the type, location, stage, and treatments.

 Late side effects you need to know about and watch for.
 And a way to make sure you are treated for them.